-To assess the robustness of the hardened over-the-air adversarial attack, the adversarial examples~$x'$ have to be played back via a loudspeaker and the recorded audio signals are used to determine the accuracy.
+To assess the robustness of the hardened over-the-air adversarial attack, the adversarial examples~$x'$ have to be played back via a loudspeaker, and the recorded audio signals are used to determine the accuracy.
 For the calculation, we implemented the optimization as defined in~\eqref{eq:optrir}, by sampling a new RIR~$h$ after every set of $Q$ gradient descent iterations.
 This simulates different rooms and recording conditions.
 Therefore, the generated adversarial example depends on the distribution $H_{\theta}$, from which the RIR~$h$ is drawn.
 After each gradient descent step, the audio signal~$x'$ is updated via the calculated gradient~$\nabla x$ at the learning rate~$\alpha$.

 The total maximum number of iterations is limited to at most~$G$ iterations.
 However, if a successful robust adversarial example is created before the maximum number of iterations is reached, the algorithm does not need to continue.
-To efficiently calculate adversarial examples, we use a RIR~$h_{\text{test}}$ to simulate the over-the-air scenario during the calculation to verify whether the example has already achieved over-the-air robustness.
-Note that the RIR~$h_{\text{test}}$ is only used for verification and is not applied during the gradient descent step, to not adjust the adversarial examples to $h_{\text{test}}$.
-In case of adapted adversarial examples, a measured RIR is used and in case of generic adversarial examples, we use a randomly drawn RIR, which we draw out of $H_{\theta}$ once at the beginning of the algorithm.
+To efficiently calculate adversarial examples, we use an RIR~$h_{\text{test}}$ to simulate the over-the-air scenario during the calculation to verify whether the example has already achieved over-the-air robustness.
+This RIR is only used for verification and can, for example, be drawn out of $H_{\theta}$ once at the beginning of the algorithm.

-The entire approach is given in Algorithm~\ref{alg:rir}.
+The entire approach is summarized with Algorithm~\ref{alg:rir}.
 As can be seen, the psychoacoustic hearing thresholds~$\Phi$ are optionally used during the gradient descent to limit modifications of the signal to those time-frequency ranges, where they are (mostly) imperceptible.
-Here, $\text{DNN}_0$ describes the augmented DNN ('Feature extraction' and 'DNN') in Figure~\ref{fig:dnn} without the RIR simulation since, for the algorithm, this is replaced by the simulated RIR~$h_{\text{test}}$.
+Here, $\text{DNN}_0$ describes the augmented DNN (``Feature extraction'' and ``DNN'') in Figure~\ref{fig:dnn} without the RIR simulation since, for the algorithm, this is replaced by the simulated RIR~$h_{\text{test}}$.